Algebraic-Programming/ALP/docs/Build_and_test_infra.md

 Since CMake encourages out-of-tree builds, you should first create a dedicated build directory, from which you may run `cmake`.
-This way, you can experiment with multiple building options and have separate build-trees, where in case of changes you need to recompile only what is really
+This way you can experiment with multiple building options and have separate build-trees, where in case of changes you need to recompile only what is really
 needed: for example, you may have a directory `build_release` to compile with release-suitable options (`cmake` flag `-DCMAKE_BUILD_TYPE=Release`) and another